Abhi5h3k/c-sharp-project-game/README.md

 ![Gameplay](https://media.giphy.com/media/9MJ7ePTrxCEzdS2D7Q/giphy.gif)

-Simple barrel drop game where we need to save the player from being hit by a falling barrel (Development In progress)
+Simple game where we save the player from being hit by a falling barrel.
+(Development In progress)

-## Getting Started
+## Getting Started:

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 1. Go to repository and click on clone or download, Then Download Zip.

-2.Locate the downloaded Zip and extract to the prject directory where you want to keep the project.
+2. Locate the downloaded .zip file and extract the file to the desired project directory.

 3. Follow the [steps to import](http://support.objecteering.com/objecteering6.1/help/us/csharp_developer/using_visual_studio/importing_existing_vs_project.htm) project into visual Studio (Abhishek_vb_project2017MCA.sln)

 ### Prerequisites

-For Devlopment :
+For Development:

-Make sure you have Visual Studio and .NET Framework required to run C# code.
+Make sure you have Visual Studio and .NET Framework installed to run C# code.

 ## Built With